I grew up with a direct experience of “crazy”…

 Related article from the (r)evolution of bliss

-When we can take the darkness out of mental health… when we can release ourselves from the anguish others have taught us to have about and around mental illness… when we can find the beauty of the challenge of our own emotional and mental well-being, then we will be able to release our well-built stigma brick-by-brick, piece-by-piece.
+When we can take the darkness out of mental health… when we can release ourselves from the anguish others have taught us to have about and around mental illness… when we can find the beauty of the challenge of our own emotional and mental well-being, then we will be able to release our foundation of stigma brick-by-brick, piece-by-piece.
 And in that release, we can easily find our own resilience.

 Copyright © 2022 the revolution of bliss -– All rights reserved